saeedvdi/ComputeCanada/README.md

 # How to borrow node for your simulation run
 salloc --ntasks-per-node=<> --mem-per-cpu=<>Gb --time=24:0:0

+# How to generate an ssh key pair for connecting to Niagara and mist
+1. If you want to use the RSA algorithm
+  1. ssh-keygen -t rsa -b 4096 -C "your_email_adress@"
+  2. -t rsa: Specifies the type of key to create, in this case, RSA.
+  3. -b 4096: Sets the key size to 4096 bits (recommended for stronger security).
+2. If you prefer to use ed25519
+  1. ssh-keygen -t ed25519 -C "your_email_adress@"
+3. After running the command, it will prompt you to choose a location for saving the key.
+Press Enter to accept the default location (~/.ssh/id_rsa or ~/.ssh/id_ed25519)
+4. You'll also be asked to enter a passphrase (optional but recommended for extra security
+5. After generating the key, you'll find your private key in the file ~/.ssh/id_rsa (or ~/.ssh/id_ed25519)
+6. The next step would be to install the public part of the key
+7. This is done using ssh-copy-id command
+8. ssh-copy-id -i /home/saeed/.ssh/id_ed25519.pub <your_user_name>@narval.computecanada.ca

+  9. Follow the instructions on https://docs.alliancecan.ca/wiki/SSH_Keys to upload it

+Note:
+1. Windows (using Git Bash): If you are using Windows, install Git for Windows, which includes Git Bash, and then use the same command as above to generate your key pair.
 # Prerequisite to use moose on Clusters
 MOOSE_JOBS is a loose influential environment variable that dictates how many cores to use when executing many of our scripts.
 While operating on INL HPC login nodes alongside everyone else, it is courtesy to limit your CPU core usage.
 We prefer that users limit themselves to 6: